 2020’s COVID-19 pandemic has shaken the workplace security industry to its core.

-With 92% of professionals stating that physical workplace security is of greater strategic importance now than it was before the pandemic, organizations everywhere are questioning how they best can increase workplace security and devise a comprehensive on-site operations strategy.
+With 92% of professionals stating that physical security is of greater strategic importance now than it was before the pandemic, organizations everywhere are questioning how they best can increase workplace security and devise a comprehensive on-site operations strategy.

 Do you know who is walking through the door?
 When are they coming and going?
-If an employee tests positive, do you know who else they came in contact with on premises at what times and dates?
+If an employee tests positive, do you know who else they came in contact with on-premises at what times and dates?

 Thankfully, technology is advancing quickly to close the gap between risk and reality.
 In fact, 89% of industry professionals report that an enterprise visitor and employee management system creates a safer working environment.
 And it allows them to customize and streamline the visitor and employee experience in offices or at events.

-If you're still using a paper logbook, the first step to increasing workspace security is to get rid of it!
+If you're still using a paper logbook, the first step to increasing workspace security is to get rid of it.
 It is inefficient, jeopardizes data and physical security, and increases the risk of disease transmission.

 If you've already moved on to a visitor management system, make sure it is configured to support enterprise security requirements and comes with features like touchless sign-in, contact tracing, and capacity management.